Gary Knight (rugby union)

 Gary Albert Knight (born 26 August 1951) is a former New Zealand rugby union player and amateur wrestler.

 Rugby union

 A prop, Knight represented Horowhenua and Manawatu at a provincial level, and was a member of the New Zealand national side, the All Blacks, from 1977 to 1986.
 He played 66 matches for the All Blacks, including 36 internationals.

-While playing for the All Blacks during the 1981 springbok tour Knight was famously felled by a flour bomb dropped by Marx Jones.
+While playing for the All Blacks during the third test of the 1981 Springbok Tour, Knight was famously felled by a flour bomb dropped by Marx Jones.

 Wrestling

 Knight competed for New Zealand in the super heavyweight (+100 kg) division of freestyle wrestling at the 1974 British Commonwealth Games in Christchurch, winning the bronze medal.